-Objective 4.1 Projected Start and End Dates Type of Activity/Funding Source Update Status The Sourcewise Transit Services will provide at least 6,000 one-way door-to-door transportation services to older adult residents of Morgan Hill, San Martin, and Gilroy to reduce social isolation and enable older individuals to attain and maintain access to services for their physical and mental well-being such as recreation, music, creative arts, physical activity, education, and other supportive services not available during congregate mealtimes. ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Title III B
+Objective 4.1 Projected Start and End Dates Type of Activity/Funding Source Update Status The Sourcewise Transit Services will provide at least 6,000 one-way door-to-door transportation services to older adult residents of Morgan Hill, San Martin, and Gilroy to reduce social isolation and enable older individuals to attain and maintain access to services for their physical and mental well-being such as recreation, music, creative arts, physical activity, education, and other supportive services not available during congregate mealtimes.
+The transit service will also offer one-way trips to pharmacies, grocery stores, and non-emergency medical appointments when available. ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Title III B